MiguelCastillo/spromise/README.md

 12. <code>spromise.reject</code> Returns a new promise that is rejected with the reason passed in.

 ### Examples
-For a set of use cases, please see <a href="https://github.com/MiguelCastillo/spromise/tree/master/tests/specs">tests</a>

 <p>Simplest node sample</p>
 ``` javascript